 On the two floors of the Kashina`s house there were reconstructed the interiors of a mansion of that time, the scenes from the everyday life of a noble family.
 There were also presented the manuscripts and photos of Yesenin and his friends, pictures, pieces of embroidery, personal effects of the poet.
 All these things help to create the atmosphere, in which Yesenin wrote his famous poem.

 This autobiographical poem was written in 1925.
 The poem has two main characters: Sergusha (Yesenin), who tells the story, and Anna Snegina (Lydia Kashina).
-The poem was founded on the pleasant memories of Yesenin about his native village, the revolution, and about the unrequited youthful love.
+The poem was founded on the pleasant memories of Yesenin about his native village, about the House of Yesenin`s parents, the revolution, and about the unrequited youthful love.